Alan’s priorities for Hayling

-- Visited a range of local Hayling businesses including Hayling Island Books (with the High Streets Minister on Small Business Saturday), Tournerbury Woods Cottage, Wilson Wakefield solicitors, the Royal Shades pub, and the Terracotta Pot Shop.
+- Visiting a range of local Hayling businesses including Hayling Island Bookshop, Tournerbury Woods Cottage, Wilson Wakefield solicitors, the Royal Shades pub, Coastguard Cafe, Seaside Florist, Pepperelli’s and the Terracotta Pot Shop.

-- Launched the Next Generation Network, a popular new network for local residents and young professionals aged 25-40 with Tim Pike, Managing Director of Northney Ice Cream.
+- Launching the Next Generation Network, a popular new network for local residents and young professionals aged 25-40 with Tim Pike, Managing Director of Northney Ice Cream.

-- Visited Hayling Horticultural Society’s Spring Show at Hayling Community Centre.
+- Visiting the Hayling Horticultural Society’s Spring Show at Hayling Community Centre.

-- Visited Parkdean holiday park during English Tourism Week to meet staff and visitors, having previously visited Mill Rythe, Sinah Warren and Lakeside.
+- Visiting Parkdean holiday park during English Tourism Week to meet staff and visitors, having previously visited Mill Rythe, Sinah Warren and Lakeside.

 Hayling's hardworking Conservative team